Gilles Deleuze: Values

 In his 1990 essay "Postscript on the Societies of Control" ("Post-scriptum sur les sociétés de contrôle"), Deleuze builds on Foucault's notion of the society of discipline to argue that society is undergoing a shift in structure and control.
 Where societies of discipline were characterized by discrete physical enclosures (such as schools, factories, prisons, office buildings, etc.), institutions and technologies introduced since World War II have dissolved the boundaries between these enclosures.
 As a result, social coercion and discipline have moved into the lives of individuals considered as "masses, samples, data, markets, or 'banks'."
 The mechanisms of modern societies of control are described as continuous, following and tracking individuals throughout their existence via transaction records, mobile location tracking, and other personally identifiable information.

 But how does Deleuze square his pessimistic diagnoses with his ethical naturalism?
 Deleuze claims that standards of value are internal or immanent: to live well is to fully express one's power, to go to the limits of one's potential, rather than to judge what exists by non-empirical, transcendent standards.
 Modern society still suppresses difference and alienates people from what they can do.
-To affirm reality, which is a flux of change and difference, we must overturn established identities and so become all that we can become—though we cannot know what that is in advance.
+To affirm reality, which is a flux of change and difference, established identities must be overturned and so become all that they can become—though exactly what cannot be known in advance.
 The pinnacle of Deleuzean practice, then, is creativity.
 "Herein, perhaps, lies the secret: to bring into existence and not to judge.
 If it is so disgusting to judge, it is not because everything is of equal value, but on the contrary, because what has value can be made or distinguished only by defying judgment.
 What expert judgment, in art, could ever bear on the work to come?"